Tuesday, December 16, 2025

 But one may ask why is it so common and why does it grow in such abundance?

-Garlic Mustard is edible and claimed as a “poor man’s substitute” for garlic, but its ability to form monospecific stands causes it to snuff out the growth of other native plants.
+Garlic Mustard is edible and claimed as a “poor man’s substitute” for garlic.
+It is claimed to be edible as a pot herb.
+But encouraging its presence in one’s garden is not advised.
+Its ability to produce root toxins and form monospecific stands causes it to snuff out the growth of other native plants.
+So its value as a garlic substitute is somewhat compromised.
 If it invades a garden it is difficult to eradicate.
-Consequently it is classed as a major invasive species.
+Today it is classed as a major invasive species.

-Garlic Mustard is so well adapted to survival, with its biennial growth pattern, huge seed production (of tiny seeds) that are spread widely by ballistic launching.
+Garlic Mustard is so well adapted to survival, with its biennial growth pattern, huge seed production, of tiny seeds which are spread widely by ballistic launching.
 But an even more significant trait is its ability to release inhibitory organic growth chemicals that tend to limit growth of other plants around it.
 This ability is called allelopathy.
 Garlic Mustard releases chemicals in the soil which kill off soil fungi which are essential for the health and seed germination and uptake of soil nutrients of many native plants.
+This property, allelopathy, is reported to be used by some farmers who plant mustard in a field as a winter cover crop and when plowed under in spring the mustard plants leave a residue of soil toxins which help to decrease incidence of early sprouting weed seeds which compete with the farmer’s field crop

 I have observed Garlic Mustard patches flourishing in the shade of and surrounded by heavy denser growth of the Giant Japanese Knotweed or Reynoutria japonica.
 Giant Knotweed is known to use allelopathy —release of soil chemicals— to reduce the growth and germination of plants with which it competes.
 Knotweed of this species is often found growing in large monospecific patches and is a major invasive speceis as well..more so in fact.
 Thus few plants are found growing within or close to the Giant Knotweed patches…except Garlic Mustard!
 I just imagined the war of chemicals going on in the soil around these two allelopathic plants.